Independent Veterinary Practitioners Association

 The IVPA was formed to support local veterinarians in their practices so they can run their practice with the values & goals they hold dear while providing the best care to pets and owners.

-The IVPA ensures there is future opportunity for veterinarians to have their own, independent, local hospital continues long into the future.
-We want to give pet owners a choice in who they trust with the care of their furry family member.
+The IVPA ensures there is future opportunity for veterinarians to have their own independent, local hospital continues long into the future.
+We want to give pet owners a choice in who they trust with the care of their furry family members.
 So, ask the question.
 Is the veterinarian you choose independent? #VetLocal

 Most clients choose their veterinarians based on both convenience and that certain feeling they get when they walk in the door.
 That feeling, or culture, of the individual hospital is generally determined by the owner.
 The hospital has been their dream, their baby so to speak.